How many times have you said “I suck at golf”?

 No matter how much time you spend on putting, on putts longer than 10 feet, your miss rate will increase.
 PGA pros only make 31% of them.
 It’s not much better at eight feet, with slightly more than half (54%) of those putts being made.

 It’s safe to say that, as an amateur, you’re even worse.
-That means that it’s of the utmost importance to get your approach and recovery shots as close to the hole as possible, to avoid three-putting.
+That’s a fair statement, right?
+Well, for you that means that it’s of the utmost importance to get your approach and recovery shots as close to the hole as possible, to avoid three-putting.

 The reality is, these two go together, to help you make lower scores.
 Work on your putting, for sure, but don’t neglect your recovery game.